mikefay/dev.na.bambora.com/source/docs/guides/merchant_quickstart/calling_APIs.md

 ### cURL

-We use the command-line tool for all HTTP request examples in this guide. cURL allows you make a variety of API requests without a web application, just like you would with command prompts in Windows, or Terminal on Apple computers.
+We use the command-line tool cURL for all HTTP request examples in this guide. cURL allows you make API requests without a web application, just like you would with command prompts in Windows, or Terminal on Apple computers.
+You can read more on cURL <a href="https://help.zendesk.com/hc/en-us/articles/229136847-Installing-and-using-cURL">here</a>.

 ### Optional: Postman

-For fans of of the Chrome app [Postman](https://ww.getpostman.com), we offer a collection of our documentation and an environment [here](https://dev.na.bambora.com/resources/postman-collection.zip).
+For fans of of the Chrome app [Postman](https://ww.getpostman.com), we offer a Collection of our documentation and an environment [here](https://dev.na.bambora.com/resources/postman-collection.zip).
 Before you run any queries, you'll need to update the environment with your Merchant ID and passcodes.

-> Note: Most of your queries containing variables are set to return the related variable: 'Get Token' will set the returned token in the environment.
+> Note: Most of your Postman queries containing variables are set to return the related variable: 'Get Token' will set the returned token in the environment.

-## Create A Transaction
+## Create a transaction

-### Tokenize A Card
+### Tokenize a card

-To process credit card transactions online, there are certain requirements set out by the Payment Card Industry (PCI) to offer minimum levels of security.
-Tokenizing credit card details is the most effective way to reduce the scope of your PCI compliance by limiting the interaction between your server and your customer's card details.
+To process credit card transactions online, you must be in compliance with standards set out by the Payment Card Industry (PCI).
+Tokenizing credit card details is the most effective way to reduce the scope of your PCI compliance by removing the interaction between your server and your customer's card details.

 You can also use our hosted [CheckoutFields library](https://github.com/bambora-na/checkoutfields) to validate and tokenize all card data to further reduce scope.